gnout/XFTechniques/README.md

 Attache a behavior to a custom control.
 The behavior just checks if the entry contains a valid decimal number.
 If not, the it turns the font of the entry in red color.
 The idea is based on the `stackoverflow` question that can be found [here](https://stackoverflow.com/questions/56986754/xamarin-forms-how-to-add-behaviors-to-custom-control)

+### Markdown Control (Example 20)

+This control can present markdown formated text.
+The entire control is a copy from a [NuGet Package](https://github.com/dotnet-ad/MarkdownView) that wasn't possible to install.

 ## Various NuGet Packages (Set 02)